Vajont Dam

 The Vajont Dam as seen from the village of Longarone in 2005, showing roughly the top 60–70 m of concrete.
 The wall of water that overtopped the dam by 250 m and destroyed this village and all nearby villages on 9 October 1963 would have obscured virtually all of the blue sky in this photo.

 The Vajont Dam or Vaiont Dam is a disused hydro-electric dam in the valley of the Vajont river under Monte Toc, in the municipality of Erto e Casso, 100 km north of Venice, Italy.
 It is one of the tallest dams in the world, with a height of 262 m.

 The dam was conceived in the 1920s and eventually built between 1957 and 1960 by Società Adriatica di Elettricità, at the time the electricity supply and distribution monopoly in northeastern Italy.
 The engineer was Carlo Semenza (1893–1961).
 In 1962, the dam was nationalized and came under the control of ENEL as part of the Italian Ministry of Public Works.

-On 9 October 1963, during initial filling of the lake, a landslide caused a megatsunami in which 50,000,000 m3 of water overtopped the dam in a massive wave of 250 m, bringing massive flooding and destruction to the Piave Valley below, destroying several villages and towns, causing an estimated 1,900 to 2,500 deaths.
-The dam itself remained almost intact and two-thirds of the water was retained behind it.
+On 9 October 1963, during initial filling of the lake, a landslide caused a megatsunami in which 50,000,000 m3 of water overtopped the dam in a wave of 250 m, bringing massive flooding and destruction to the Piave Valley below, destroying several villages and towns, causing an estimated 1,900 to 2,500 deaths.
+The dam remained almost intact and two-thirds of the water was retained behind it.

 This event occurred after ENEL and the Italian government concealed reports and dismissed evidence that Monte Toc, on the southern side of the lake, was geologically unstable.
-They had disregarded numerous warnings, danger signals, and negative appraisals.
+They had disregarded numerous warnings, danger signals, and adverse appraisals.
 Underestimating the size of the landslide, ENEL's attempt to safely mitigate any landslide by lowering the level of the lake came too late, when disaster was almost imminent.